 What Should You Include In The Moving Checklist ?

 – Fragile objects.
-Mirrors, paintings, glass countertops or cups – they all are fragile objects that require special care when handling the removal boxes they’re placed in.
+Mirrors, paintings, glass countertops or cups.
+They are all fragile objects that require exceptional care when handling the removal boxes, they’re placed in.
 That’s why you want to label all the boxes with these items with the “Fragile” label.
-Keep in mind that when including these objects in your checklist, a great idea is to make a completely different column only for these items.
+Keep in mind that when including these objects in your checklist.
+A great idea is to make a completely different column only for these items.

 Treat them as a completely different part of your belongings.
 You can even make a completely new checklist if you are planning a house relocation.
 With all the kitchen appliances, kitchen robots, electronic devices, flat screen TV, etc. They are all very fragile and delicate objects.
 And it would be safer it they are packed individually, handled individually and more carefully.

 – The heavy items may also be included in a different small checklist of their own.
 Or you may organize the checklist by starting with the biggest items, which usually are the heaviest ones.
 They require heavy lifting and the strongest family members should be informed in advance about the heavy items that they should handle.

 Tips for Move Planning

 Supply your helpers with gloves for heavy lifting and heavy-duty handling straps, while, in the checklist.
 You can include the approximate weight and size of every big object in the description column.

 – The small accessories and the smallest items should also take a special place in your checklist for domestic removals.
 These are the tiny little objects, which can easily be lost somewhere within the boxes.
 As well as not being that easy to find when unpacking your possessions in the new house.

 A useful tip is to make different columns in your checklist for the different rooms.
 Where these small items belong.
 Use only small boxes, where the small items can fit properly.